SAWE: Purpose

-Mass Properties Engineering

-Think for a moment about the latest new milestone in technology in the news today: an innovative new fuel efficient car, the next-generation fighter jet for the US Air Force, the newest nuclear-powered aircraft carrier for the 21st century, a new high resolution imaging satellite, an advanced unmanned underwater vehicle for national defense, the first commercial cargo transportation vehicle to service the International Space Station, or the world's largest commercial airliner... what do they all have in common?

-They all rely on Mass Properties Engineering for their success.
-Mass Properties Engineering refers to the prediction, determination, management, and tracking of weight, centers of gravity, moments of inertia, and products of inertia for any new vehicle; which are critical factors for determination of its performance and capabilities.
-Mass Properties Engineering, a.k.a.
-“Weight Engineering”, is the technical discipline that balances the weight and moment of every component of a product to ensure that it functions safely, efficiently, and economically.
-Behind just about every technological achievement is a successful application of Mass Properties Engineering.

-Mass Properties Engineers
+Mass property engineering

 Mass Properties Engineers are creative thinkers who use math and science to solve problems.
 They come from a variety of backgrounds: aerospace engineering, ocean engineering, automotive engineering, naval architecture, materials engineering, mechanical engineering, math or physics; to name just a few.
 Still others come from operational backgrounds in the military, or other technical fields like teaching or production.
 However, they all share a common interest in making things work by successfully integrating the efforts from many diverse technical disciplines and blending them into an effective solution for all.

-SAWE Technical Papers and Publications
+Technical papers and publications

 As noted, since 1939 the Society of Allied Weight Engineers has been promoting recognition of Mass Properties Engineering as a specialized discipline.
 One principal method of accomplishing this is to make technical content available to its members.
 The SAWE publishes technical papers and proceedings from International Conferences through its "Weight Engineering Journal" and on the Internet.
 The SAWE has produced college level text books covering aircraft and marine mass properties engineering.
 The SAWE also publishes the "Weight Engineer's Handbook", a collection of engineering formulas and data, used as a reference by engineers of all disciplines.

-SAWE Standards
+Standards

 The SAWE creates Standards and Recommended Practices for the mass properties design and acquisition communities.
 The SAWE is the professional society which integrates mass properties best practices across all the transportation sectors: air, sea, space, and ground.
 The Society Standards effort is international in scope and compliant with modern Open Development of Standards Processes.
 Recommended Practices will usually, though not always, arise out of the activity of groups within SAWE such as the Standards and Practices Committee.
 The Recommended Practices will represent the consensus and expertise of the group regarding such topics as design criteria, matters of procedure, etc.; which, when approved by the Board of Directors, are made available as Standard Practices Recommended by SAWE.
 The present list of Recommended Practices includes: